OctopusDeploy/blog/blog/2023-02/inside-devops-jason-olo/index.md

 This post opens our Inside DevOps series, where we share lessons learned from those on the frontlines of DevOps.

-Our first post features [Jason Dunnivant](https://www.linkedin.com/in/jasondunnivant/), Release Engineer at [Olo](https://www.olo.com/).
+[Jason Dunnivant](https://www.linkedin.com/in/jasondunnivant/), Release Engineer at [Olo](https://www.olo.com/), features first.
 Olo is a leading open SaaS platform for restaurants that enables hospitality at every touchpoint.

 ## Jason, I reached out to you to start our blog series as I'm fascinated by your dedication to DevOps.
 You even have a tattoo of Octopus Deploy!